We want to help

 * let you know where we have reached with the investigation, and

-* give you regular updates, including telling you whether any developments might change our original estimate.
+* keep you updated, including telling you whether any developments might change our original estimate.

-17. The person who is investigating your concerns will aim first to establish the facts.
+16. The person who is investigating your concerns will aim first to establish the facts.
 The extent of this investigation will depend on the complexity or the seriousness of the issues you have raised.
 In complex cases, we will draw up an investigation plan.
-Or

-21. If we find that we got it wrong, we'll tell you what and why it happened.
-We'll show how the mistake affected you.
+20. If we find that we got something wrong, we will tell you what and why it happened.
+We will show how the mistake affected you.

-22. If we find there is a fault in our systems or the way we do things, we'll tell you what it is and how we plan to change things to stop it happening again.
+21. If we find there is a fault in our systems or the way we do things, we will tell you what it is and how we plan to change things to stop it happening again.

-24. If we didn't provide a service you should have had, we will aim to provide it now if that is possible.
+23. If we did not provide a service you should have had, we will aim to provide it if that is possible.
 If we did not do something well, we will aim to put it right.
 If you have lost out as a result of a mistake on our part we will aim to put you back in the position you would have been in if we had got it right.

-25. We take your concerns and complaints seriously and try to learn from any mistakes we have made.
-Our directors consider a summary of all complaints quarterly as well as details of any serious concerns.
+24. We take your concerns and complaints seriously and try to learn from any mistakes we have made.
+Our directors consider a summary of all complaints quarterly (if required) as well as details of any serious concerns.

-27. Our staff will aim to help you make your concerns known to us.
+26. Our staff, tutors and assessors will aim to help you make your concerns known to us.
 If you need extra assistance, we will try to put you in touch with someone who can help.

 28. This policy is reviewed by a director currently:-